-During 2010 and 2011, Bulgaria took stringent measures to bring down its deficit to 3.2 per cent. and 2.0 per cent. of GDP respectively.
-To improve fiscal efficiency and reduce public expenditures the Government implemented a series of measures such as improving the process of tax collection (see Risk Factors - Risk Factors Relating to Bulgaria - Risks relating to the collection of taxes), freezing public sector spending on wages, increasing departmental efficiency through various cost-cutting exercises and improving the rules and procedures for public finance management.
+During 2010 and 2011, Bulgaria took stringent measures to bring down its deficit (on an accruals basis) to 3.2 per cent. and 2.0 per cent. of GDP respectively.
+To improve fiscal efficiency and reduce public expenditures, the Government implemented a series of measures such as improving the process of tax collection (see "Risk Factors - Risk Factors Relating to Bulgaria - Risks relating to the collection of taxes"), freezing public sector spending on wages, increasing departmental efficiency through various cost-cutting exercises and improving the rules and procedures for public finance management.

-This fiscal consolidation continued in 2013 with the general government budget balance improving from 0.8 per cent. of GDP in 2012 to 0.5 per cent. of GDP in 2013.
+This fiscal consolidation continued in 2012 with the general government deficit (on an accruals basis) decreasing to 0.6 per cent. of GDP in 2012.
 The improvement was achieved by reducing fiscal expenditures, bolstering fiscal control mechanisms and enhancing tax collection initiatives.
 Since 2011, the Republic's budget has corresponded fully with the EU Council's recommendations and in June 2012 the Council removed the EDP for the country.